bethard/bethard.github.io/students.md

 I am not taking on any additional students at this time, as I am on sabbatical.

+# Graduate assistants #

+Please do not email me asking for teaching assistant positions.
+Teaching assistant positions are assigned by the department; I have no role in that process.

+Please do not email me asking for research assistant positions.
+When I have funding for student research, I allocate it to students who are already working in my lab, typically my doctoral students.

 # Current students #

 * [Kadir Bulut Özler](https://ischool.arizona.edu/people/bulut-ozler)